Daniele-Gregori/Algorithm-Design-Manual-Skiena/README.md

 # Algorithm-Design-Manual-Skiena
 Exercises from the renowned algorithm design textbook by Steven Skiena

-*I will progressively post the exercises suggested in this textbook*
+*I will progressively post the exercises (mainly from LeetCode and HackerRank) suggested in this wonderful textbook*